-For more than three decades, "Kapwa Ko, Mahal Ko" (I love my fellowmen), Philippine television's most durable medical-social service program, has provided the means by which kind-hearted groups and individuals can come to the rescue of desperate and indigent patients.
+For nearly four decades, "Kapwa Ko, Mahal Ko" (I love my fellowmen), Philippine television's most durable medical-social service program and longest running television program, has provided the means by which kind-hearted groups and individuals can come to the rescue of desperate and indigent patients.
 It has also been effective in raising awareness about preventable diseases.

 When the program first went on the air in 1975, TV was so unlike the digital high definition medium it is now.
-While the program is still on the air on free TV, it is now also on new media by way of Facebook and YouTube.
+While the program is still on the air on free TV, it is now also on new media by way of Facebook, YouTube and Twitter.

 Read more and find out how you can extend a helping hand.
 You may also find help here, if you are in need.